 Learn more about Indian Run Falls Park, here.

 Best Sledding Hill, Scioto Park

 Here’s one scenario where going “downhill” is a good thing.
 Just outside of Downtown Dublin, Scioto Park is home to a speedy sledding hill that will have your family laughing all the way down.
-You won’t want to miss the views of a captivating snow-covered Scioto Riverscape from the top.
+You won’t want to miss the views of a captivating snow-covered Scioto Riverscape and one of Dublin's most popular public art installations, Leatherlips.
 Be sure to bring your own sled and check this webpage for up-to-date information on hours and availability.

 Learn more about Scioto Park, here.